sagemath/sagewiki_to_gh-2022-10-10/cando.md

 == Elementary Education ==

- * The SAGE notebook (a graphical interface) is a useful tool for basic math education because of its flexible visualization/output capabilities.
+ * The Sage notebook (a graphical interface) is a useful tool for basic math education because of its flexible visualization/output capabilities.

 == Finite Fields ==